Part One: Preface to Messages

 The emotional, artistic, and expressive aspects of a message comprise the “heat” (pathos) of the health communication piece.
 Messages often employ humor, sympathy or empathy, anger, anxiety, or even fear with respect to a specific health issue.
 Colors, sound, and other flairs may be added to contribute to a multisensory and more memorable audience experience with the message.

 Messages' Four A's

 The GCP 2021 authors examined hundreds of different types of messages and developed a 4-category scheme, hence labeled "Elders' four A's".
-To review, a message is a statement (explicit or implicit) that presents a key aspect of a communication’s destination, implying the core strategy of targeting a specific audience.
+To review, a message is a statement (explicit or implicit) that presents a key aspect of a communication’s destination, embodying the core strategy of targeting a specific audience.
 Messages should derive from key campaign objectives; without such objectives, messages may seem unclear to a target audience (and, eventually, to the sources themselves).
-These campaign objectives represent what the source, or sender of the message, wishes to do: announce, advise, activate, and/or advocate.
+These campaign objectives represent what the source, or sender of the message, wishes to do: 1) announce, 2) advise, 3) activate, and/or 4) advocate.
 (Note that messages can manifest more than one or even all of these objectives, but be careful; by doing so you may risk clarity!)

 Brief definitions of these actions are presented below.

 Campaigns that announce involve a presentation that directs individuals as to where they can obtain services, buy a product, or (in the case of health fairs, for example) get more information about a specific health issue.
 Announcement messages can also direct the individual to watch or read other media, or attend an event, which will then provide them with additional information and motivation.
 See this promotion of an upcoming health fair for a good example of an announcement.
 Another is the Planned Parenthood website, which lists its clinics and telehealth options and describes its services.